selin-k/functional-programming/Week2/typeclasses.md

 ```

 Num is a type class and this means that a must be a type that is an *instance of Num*.
+For a type to satisfy a type class constraint, it must implement the interface that is described by the type class.
+E.g. for some type `a`, constrained by a certain type class constraint, gives us the knowledge of what functions and operations that type will support if it is instantiated.

 # Built-in type classes